India's SpiceJet expects to restart Boeing MAX service by next month | Business

 India's SpiceJet Ltd said on Thursday it expects Boeing Co's grounded 737 MAX jets in its fleet to return to service at the end of September following a settlement struck with lessor Avolon on leases of the aircraft.

-With the easing of the travel restrictions and the increasing pace of vaccinations, there might be some pick-up in air traffic, and SpiceJet's settlement to restart MAX aircraft could help it to get back on track, said Likhita Chepa, the senior research analyst at CapitalVia Global Research.
+With easing of the travel restrictions and increasing pace of vaccinations, there might be some pick-up in air traffic and SpiceJet's settlement to restart MAX aircraft could help it get back on track, said Likhita Chepa, senior research analyst at CapitalVia Global Research.
 "However, higher ATF (Air Turbine Fuel) prices might hurt margins and operability," Chepa added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)